-- From the Failover Cluster Manager GUI, select Services and Applications, then select Configure a Service or Application and click Next. - 2.
-Select Distributed Transaction Coordinator (DTC), then click Next.
+- 1. For Windows Server 2012 and 2016, in the Failover Cluster Manager GUI, select Roles, then select Configure Role. - 2.
+Select Distributed Transaction Coordinator (DTC), and click Next.

-- On the Client Access Point screen, enter a name, then enter the MSDTC IP address for each node involved in the cluster.
+- For Windows Server 2008, in the Failover Cluster Manager GUI, select Services and Applications, then select Configure a Service or Application and click Next. - On the Client Access Point screen, enter a name, then enter the MSDTC IP address for each node involved in the cluster.
 This is the second of the three secondary IP addresses added previously to each instance.
-Click Next. - 4.
-Select the MSDTC volume and click Next. - 5.
+Click Next. - Select the MSDTC volume and click Next. - 5.
 On the Confirmation page, click Next. - 6.
 Once the Summary page displays, click Finish.